77Z/Shadow-Native/README.md

 Add to vscode settings for syntax highlighting on shaders `"files.associations": { "*.sc": "hlsl" }`

+# Building

+You need Deno, Ninja, and optionally Make in order to build Shadow

+Running `./Horde` in the root of the project directory will generate the build files needed for compilation.
+Then run `make` somewhere in "bin/shadow..."

 # TODO

 - Horde Build system